 2) Shavings from steel rails that were cut on the deck surface.3) Steel wool that was used to clean or prepare the wood for finishing.

 4) Some roof shingles contain iron oxide granules as do steel siding and some gutters.
-For your siding needs, visit Lifetime Exteriors official.

 5) Any grindings, that find their way to the deck surface.